ketut-garjita/caltech-101-classification-model/README.md

 ## Repository Structure
 ```
 ├── README.md               # Documentation for the project
 ├── Dockerfile              # Instructions to containerize the application
 ├── notebook.ipynb          # Jupyter notebook for dataset loading, feature engineering, EDA, and preparation
 ├── train_model.ipynb       # Script for training the model (jupyter-notebook)
 ├── train_model.py          # Script for training the model
-├── predict.ipynb       # Script for making predictions (jupyter-notebook)
+├── predict_model.ipynb     # Script for making predictions (jupyter-notebook)
-├── predict.py          # Script for making predictions
+├── predict_model.py        # Script for making predictions
 ├── data/                   # Directory for storing datasets (optional, not included in version control)
 ├── model/                  # Directory for saving trained models
 └── output/                 # Directory for logs, visualizations, and other output files
 ```

 ## Installation and Deployment